Japan Trip Planner: Important Things To Know Before Traveling To Japan

 Power Converters in Japan

 The electrical outlets in Japan resemble the outlets in the United States but without the three prongs, instead just the top two are used.
-If you are traveling from the United States to Japan you shouldn’t need a converter unless you plan to use something with three prongs or a different voltage as Japan has a power voltage of 100 volts (in the United States we have 120V).
+If you are traveling from the United States to Japan you shouldn’t need a converter unless you plan to use something with three prongs or a high voltage as Japan has a power voltage of 100 volts (in the United States we have 120V).

 If you are traveling from a country other than the United States then you may want to invest in a power converter.
 And, as I mentioned, the voltage is different in Japan.
 If you are planning to use a hair straightener or curling iron you might also consider buying a voltage converter too, although I haven’t had any issues with using my straightener or curling iron while in Japan.